Aliyah Khalaf Saleh

-Aliyah Khalaf Saleh (born c.
-1956), also known as Um Qusay, is an Iraqi humanitarian who helped over 50 individuals escape persecution by the Islamic State of Iraq and the Levant in 2014.
+Aliyah Khalaf Saleh (Arabic:عالية خلف صالح; born c.
+1956), also known as Umm Qusay, is an Iraqi humanitarian who helped over 50 individuals escape persecution by the Islamic State of Iraq and the Levant in 2014.
 She is widely regarded as being a folk heroine in Iraq.

 Early life

 Saleh was born in Al Alam, near Tikrit, to a Sunni family in 1956 in what was then the Kingdom of Iraq.
-She was never formally educated, and was married at the age of 13.
+She was never formally educated and was married at the age of 13.
 In the early days of ISIL's occupation of northern Iraq, Saleh's husband and son were killed at a checkpoint while travelling to Mosul.

 Humanitarianism

 Saleh lived on the banks of the River Tigris, opposite Camp Speicher, an airbase that had formerly been used by the United States Army during the US occupation of Iraq and was by 2014 being used as a training centre for the Iraqi Army.
 As ISIL approached Tikrit, soldiers and cadets fled the camp.
 Many were captured by ISIL, with at least a thousand of them killed in the subsequent Camp Speicher massacre.

 Among those fleeing the camp, Saleh was able to rescue over 50 men, including Kurdish, Shia, Yazidi and Christian cadets, many of them fleeing across the river from Camp Speicher.
 Saleh utilised various methods to hide them from ISIL, including dressing some in women's clothing and hiding them in the women's quarter of her compound.
 She was also able to obtain identity cards from the University of Tikrit, giving some of the men new identities and teaching them how to say prayers in the Sunni style to avoid sectarian suspicions.
 Over a five-month period, she smuggled many to safety in the Kurdish-held city of Kirkuk, often hiding them in trucks surrounded by her female relatives.
 After Saleh's cover was blown, she and 25 members of her family fled, only returning to Tikrit after ISIL's defeat.